jmarti-collab/art-kata-and-tdd/README.md

 - If you want to refactor, do it now.
 - Write a new test, BASED ON A BABY STEP, with whatever you want this to do, and leave it Red!
 - Ask somebody else to follow the chain, with a link to this repository: https://github.com/jmarti-theinit/art-kata-and-tdd
+- Add this user as a collaborator: https://github.com/jmarti-theinit/art-kata-and-tdd/settings/access

 # Spanish